SWI-Prolog/plweb-blog/sshd.md

 the default is to handle `SIGHUP` to run make/0 to reload modified source files.
 We can use that for two purposes:

-  - If the log files do not provide suficient detail, add debug/3 statements to the code and run `systemctl reload myservice` to get more detailed information.
+  - If the log files do not provide sufficient detail, add debug/3 statements to the code and run `systemctl reload myservice` to get more detailed information.
 Do not forget to activate the debug topic by adding this to the modified source file